 In 2007, NASA’s chief orbital debris scientist projected that removing 5-20 large pieces of debris per year beginning in 2020 could stabilize the debris situation for centuries without sparking a cascade.

-Welcome to 2023!
-We've passed the start date for this plan, and nothing's been done.
-What's more, companies like SpaceX have been rapidly increasing the number of satellites in Low Earth Orbit at an unprecedented rate.
+Welcome to 2023 (or later, if you’re from the future)!
+We’ve passed the start date for this plan, and nothing’s been done.
+What’s more, companies like SpaceX have been rapidly increasing the number of satellites in Low Earth Orbit at an unprecedented rate.

 SpaceX’s new Starlink is a prime example: they’ve launched thousands of satellites so far, out of a planned 12,000 satellite first-generation constellation, and SpaceX satellites are already estimated to be involved in 50% of all close passes (within 1km) between satellites.
 They’re not alone; Amazon has recently announced plans to launch their own “Project Kuiper”, which is planned to have 3,236 satellites, also in Low Earth Orbit.